 Collaboration for Revit (C4R) is Autodesk’s answer to cloud-hosting of a Revit workshared model.
 Utilizing cloud storage and your Autodesk ID, Revit files are stored and shared through the cloud with users both within your own network and outside with other organizations, stakeholders, and other users.
 Integrated with Autodesk BIM 360 Team, Collaboration Revit enables entire project teams to access shared building information models.
 A subscription to Collaboration for Revit includes BIM 360 Team.
-Here are a list of the top things you need to know when creating, accessing, sharing, and utilizing a cloud-workshared model in C4R.
+Here are a list of the top things you need to know when creating, accessing, sharing, and utilizing a cloud-workshared mode in C4R.

 Uses BIM 360 Team’s Hub